 Conclusions – answers to the questions: Did you achieve the aim of the research?
 What is the significance of the results?
 Could the results have practical application?
 Which questions left without answers?

-- associate your profile with ORCID.
+- associating a researcher profile with their ORCID.